LaunchCodeEducation/skills-back-end-java/java4python/class-diagrams/README.md

 <div style="text-align:center;"><img src="class-diagram-java.png" style="width:400px;" /></div>

-For fields we can specify additional information if useful, such as access level and data type.
+For fields we can specify additional useful information, such as access level and data type.
 For methods we can similarly specify access level, return type, and input parameter types.
-We will often use **+** as shorthand for public, and **-** as shorthand for private.
-If we want to indicate that some methods or fields are omitted, we can use ellipses (`...`).
+We will often use "**+**" as shorthand for public, and "**-**" as shorthand for private.
+If we want to indicate that some methods or fields are omitted, we can use ellipses "**...**".

 ## Diagramming Class Relationships

-What's often more useful than diagramming a single class is diagramming the relationships between classes within our programs.
+What's even more useful than just diagramming a single class is diagramming the relationships between the classes within our programs.

 Suppose we were designing a program to track students and the classes that they have taken.
 We might think about three classes:
 - `Student`: Represents an individual student